Emergency medical personnel in the United Kingdom: Ambulance technicians or associate ambulance practitioners

-The drugs administered by technicians or AAPs are given under provision of The Human Medicines Regulations 2012, and under direction of the JRCALC Clinical Practice Guidelines.
-They include General Sales List (GSL), Pharmacy (P) and Prescription Only (PO) medicines.
+The drugs administered by technicians, AAPs & St John Ambulance EACs are given under provision of The Human Medicines Regulations 2012, and under direction of the JRCALC Clinical Practice Guidelines.
+They include general sales list (GSL), Pharmacy Only (P) and Prescription Only (POM) medicines under schedule 19 of the regulation.

+Medicines typically carried and administered by technicians/AAPs & St John Ambulance EACs include: